Rock-it-science/job-ad-analysis/README.md

 ### Pre-Processing for Skill Identification

- My process is centered around [Natural Language Toolkit (NLTK) Part-of-speech (POS) Tagging](https://www.nltk.org/api/nltk.tag.html): This method was mentioned in the case study, and we can use it to tag phrases as what part of speech they are (noun, verb, etc.) to help extract the patterns above from the text to identify skills.
+ My process is centered around [Natural Language Toolkit (NLTK) **Part-of-speech (POS) Tagging**](https://www.nltk.org/api/nltk.tag.html): This method was mentioned in the case study from class, and we can use it to tag phrases as what part of speech they are (noun, verb, etc.) to help extract the patterns above from the text to identify skills.
+POST tagging itself is comprised of a few steps.
+First, segments the text ..., it then tokenizes the text....
+Finally the text is tagged as part of speech.

- POS tagging makes use of another function called chunking, which ...
+ After the text has been tagged, we use another function called **chunking**, which uses entity and relation detection to identify our skill patterns that we defined above.
+Chunking takes in the tagged text, and returns chunks of the text that match our patterns.

- After tagging the POS for each phrase, the text is the tagged POS get passed to another function: lemmatization, which will standardize different forms of the same word to make it easier for us to classify skills in the next step.
+ After tagging and chunking, we finally pass the matching chunks to be **lemmatized**.
+This process is similar to stemming, but will standardize different forms of the same word.
+This will combine many similar results that are linguistically equivalent.